agraef/ez-ag/README.md

 v3 or later, please check the accompanying COPYING file for details.
 Sources are availble at <https://github.com/agraef/ez-ag>.

+## Introduction

 This is a little helper patch which aims to make it easier to use Yamaha's "learning guitar", the [Yamaha EZ-AG][], as a MIDI controller.
 It should also work with its sibling, the Yamaha EZ-EG (I haven't tested that since I don't own one of these).
-The patch also displays the strings and notes which are currently playing, which should be useful as visual feedback and for checking that the device is connected and working properly.
+In fact, the patch most likely works with any kind of MIDI guitar that emits note data on MIDI channels 1-6 (the latest version of the patch also has some special support for the Jamstick+, see below).
+The patch also features some GUI elements to display the strings and notes which are currently playing, which is useful as visual feedback and for checking that the device is connected and working properly.

 ![EZ-AG patch](ez-ag-screenie.png)

 [Yamaha EZ-AG]: https://www.bhphotovideo.com/c/product/353860-REG/Yamaha_EZAG_EZ_AG_Self_Teaching_Guitar.html

+### The EZ-AG

-Note that Yamaha doesn't list (let alone sell) these any more, but with some luck you'll be able to find one on Amazon or Ebay.
+Unfortunately, Yamaha doesn't sell the EZ-AG/EG any more, but with some luck you'll be able to find one on Amazon or Ebay.
 There's an extensive [KVR thread][] about the EZ-AG and EZ-EG which you can refer to for further details.

 [KVR thread]: https://www.kvraudio.com/forum/viewtopic.php?f=4&t=41787